 If your horse was to come second or third then the win part of your bet would be a loser.
 But you’d still receive the £4 for the place part of the bet, giving you a £2 profit on your original £2 bet.

-As mentioned earlier, most punters choose to place these bets on slightly longer odds.
+Most punters choose to place these bets on slightly longer odds.
 With this, you can still get a pretty healthy return if your horse doesn’t actually win, but manages to come in the top 3 or 4.
-Learn more about how betting odds work to help get the best possible winnings on your next bet.

 Each Way Bets on Horse Racing